AldrianLoberiano/Real-Time-Queue-Management/guidelines/Guidelines.md

 ## Button
-The Button component is a fundamental interactive element in our design system, designed to trigger actions or navigate
+The Button component is a fundamental interactive element in our design system, designed to trigger actions or navigate users through the application.
+It provides visual feedback and clear affordances to enhance user experience.